gabrieljablonski/sd-college-course-work/README.md

 Run the following command to pull and start running the server container:

-`docker run -t -e SERVER_PORT="8001" --name spid_server jablonski/spid-server`
+`docker run -t -e SPID_PORT="8001" --name spid_server jablonski/spid-server`

-The `SERVER_PORT` environment variable can be set to change to a different port from the default one (8001).
+The `SPID_PORT` environment variable can be set to change to a different port from the default one (8001).
 The `-t` flag is used to set output to the terminal.

 ### Setup SPID Clients